Project Management Competency Model Explained

 Overview of Project Management Competency Model

-The Project Management Competency Model is a full guide.
-It helps project managers evaluate their skills and grow professionally.
+The Project Management Competency Model helps project managers evaluate their skills and grow professionally.
 It covers knowledge, how well one performs, and personal skills.

 1. Knowledge: This stresses the need for a wide understanding of project management.
 Project managers should know the basics well to lead projects successfully.